ang-zeyu/infisearch/docs/src/indexing_configuration.md

 This is a "hardcoded" field, in that its value is fixed as the relative file path from your source folder path to the file.

-It is included in the default configuration to allow `@morsels/search-ui` to retrieve the source file for result preview generation. (refer back to [this section](./search_configuration.md#generating-result-previews) for more details)
+It is included in the default configuration to allow `@morsels/search-ui` to retrieve the source file for result preview generation.
+You may refer back to [this section](./search_configuration.md#options-for-generating-result-previews) for more details.

 If this is removed, this field simply won't be indexed.